2026 Rotating Car Seats Comparison: Find Your Best Match

 Specs: Rear-facing 4-40 lbs. and 43" or less / forward-facing 30-40 lbs. and 43" or less

-Pros: Inexpensive rotating car seat that is relatively lightweight.
+Pros: Less expensive rotating car seat that weighs a few pounds less than the others on this list.
 It’s a true “one-time install” because the tether strap stays attached regardless of whether the seat is being used rear-facing or forward-facing.

 Best For: Babies, toddlers, and younger children who are on the smaller side

 Comments: The “REO by Revolve” is unlike the Revolve360 seats we know and love.
 This seat does not separate from its base, and the installation is completely different from the Revolve360 line.
-The unconventional seatbelt routing may take a minute to get used to, and you will have to put some muscle into getting the seat installed securely.
-If you choose to install with LATCH, you will still need to put some effort into securing REO properly, but since there aren’t any LATCH weight limits on this seat, you can use LATCH to the full 40 lb. weight limits in both rear- and forward-facing modes.
+The unconventional seatbelt routing is confusing, and there is significant potential for misuse.
+We recommend installing REO with LATCH.
+You can use LATCH to the full 40 lb. weight limit in both rear- and forward-facing modes.

 Evenflo Revolve360 Extend & Revolve360 Slim